 Nearly a quarter of China’s urban residents lack access to proper drinking water and sanitation facilities.
 Water scarcity and pollution is a grave issue, and over half of China’s water pollution comes from land use and degradation.
 Fertilizers, pesticides and livestock waste are carried into lakes, rivers, wetlands and coastal waters throughout the country.

-To sustainably reduce this pollution, The Nature Conservancy in China is using water funds to allow downstream investors—primarily large businesses and government agencies—to support upstream land conservation and restoration.
+To sustainably reduce this pollution, The Nature Conservancy (TNC) in China is using water funds to allow downstream investors—primarily large businesses and government agencies—to support upstream land conservation and restoration.
 By investing upstream, cities can save significantly on annual water treatment costs and can lower their carbon footprint, protect critical ecosystems and build healthier, more resilient communities in the face of climate change.